llddeddym/llddeddym.github.io/_pages/about.md

 I am a Ph.D student of [Chern Institute of Mathematics](http://en.cim.nankai.edu.cn/), Nankai University.
 I am studying Higgs bundle, higher Teichmüller theory and Anosov representations.
 My advisor is Professor [Qiongling Li](https://sites.google.com/site/qionglingli/home).

-**I will visit the Max Planck Institute for Mathematics in the Sciences in Leipzig from 2025.12.07 to 2025.12.19 and give a [seminar talk](https://www.mis.mpg.de/events/event/infinitesimal-rigidity-of-cyclic-surfaces-for-sln-c) on 2025.12.16.**

 ## 关于网站/About This Website

 [Publications and Preprints](https://llddeddym.github.io/publications/)中是我的已发表论文与预印本.